afshinamighi/Courses/basecamp/week01/inf-bc-w01-python.md

 print(y)
 print(z)
 ```

 2. A phone number is a number.
 Yet we would want to save it as a text.
 Can you think of a reason why?

 3. The number in the address of your house, for example Kerkweg **8**, is a number.
 Yet we would want to save it as a text.
 Can you think of a reason why?

 4. What is an example from a number we use in the real world that we do want to save as a number in Python, not as a text.

 5. User input in Python is always considered a text, even if we just enter numbers, why would it act like this?

 6. Define a variable called zipcode (postcode) and give it the value of your own zipcode.
 Print it using print().

 7. Define a variable called favorite food, give it the value "Pizza".
 Print it.
 Change the value to "Roti".
 Print it.

+8. Write down the complete alphabet in a variable.
+Split it halfway over two different variables.
+Join them back together in the wrong order and print it.

+9. Explain in your own words with a ```f``` style string is?

-8. Finish all the exercises listed in **BRef-01-Chapter 02: Things to Do**.
+10. Finish all the exercises listed in **BRef-01-Chapter 02: Things to Do** and Practice the exercises listed in **BRef-01-Chapter 05: Things to Do**.

 <hr>